VerityIncorporated/Free-Battle.net-Cookie-Checker/README.md

 # Free-Battle.net-Cookie-Checker

-Things I didn't and wont be doing:
+Things I didn't and wont be doing (You will have to do them):

 1: Formatting the json response